 The pictures above are part of the centre of Dresden that was 90% bombed on the 13th and 14th of February, 1945.
 18,000 to 25,000 civilians died during the bombing along with a large portion of German culture in the area.

 From 1945-1989, Dresden was re-built in a new communist style and it became a major industrial centre.

 These are pictures of the Zwinger, also reconstructed after the bombing.

 Some street art found in the Neustadt area.

 This plate of roasted potatoes and herring cost 7 euros.
 Apparently herring is very popular in this area.

 Today, Dresden is a centre for arts and it’s an important location for software development and micro electronics.
 Coming from Western Germany, I found there to be quite a bit less English here in Dresden.
 It definitely has a similar vibe to Berlin and it is probably a little rougher and more authentic in certain areas.
 Like many cities in Germany, there is a lot of nice graffiti in Dresden and there is a nice blend of alternative culture.
-The Neustadt area has a lot of nice bars and obscure shops that are worth checking out!
+The Neustadt area is full of bars and obscure shops that are worth checking out!
 I would recommend spending a few days in Dresden but I wouldn’t say it’s a must visit location if it takes you too far off route!